1960 Montana gubernatorial election

 The 1960 Montana gubernatorial election took place on November 8, 1960.
-Incumbent Governor of Montana J. Hugo Aronson, who was first elected governor in 1952 and was re-elected in 1956, declined to run for re-election.
+Incumbent governor of Montana J. Hugo Aronson, who was first elected governor in 1952 and was re-elected in 1956, declined to run for re-election.
 Donald Grant Nutter, a former state senator, narrowly won the Republican primary, and advanced to the general election, where he was opposed by Paul Cannon, the Lieutenant Governor of Montana and the Democratic nominee.
-Nutter defeated Cannon by a fairly wide margin, winning his one and only term as governor, as he would die just a year into his term.
+Nutter defeated Cannon by a fairly wide margin, winning his only term as governor, as he would die just a year into his term.